Anti-Revolutionary Party: 1917–1945

 After the Pacification of 1917, marked by the introduction of universal suffrage, the party never received more than twenty percent of the vote.
 The 1918 election provided a decisive test for the party, where the party won two additional seats.
 The three confessional parties won 50 seats.
 The confessional parties formed a new cabinet, led by the Catholic Charles Ruijs de Beerenbrouck.
 The ARP supplied three ministers and former prime minister Theo Heemskerk became Minister of Justice.
 A group of concerned anti-revolutionaries, led by Gerrit Kersten, founded the Reformed Political Party, which opposed universal suffrage and cooperation with the Catholics.
-The electorate of the ARP changed in the interbellum – the difference between lower class Protestants who voted ARP and middle class Protestant Protestants who voted CHU began to disappear, with religious differences between the Dutch Reformed Church (CHU) and the Reformed Churches in the Netherlands (ARP) becoming more important.
+The electorate of the ARP changed in the interbellum – the difference between lower class Protestants who voted ARP and middle class Protestants who voted CHU began to disappear, with religious differences between the Dutch Reformed Church (CHU) and the Reformed Churches in the Netherlands (ARP) becoming more important.

-In the 1922 election former minister of war Hendrikus Colijn became the leader of the ARP.
+In the 1922 election, former minister of war Hendrikus Colijn became the leader of the ARP.
 He emphasised defence and fiscal conservatism as core issues of the party.
 With him the ARP got sixteen seats in the House of Representatives and fifteen in the Senate.
 He became Minister of Finance in the second cabinet of Charles Ruijs de Beerenbrouck.
-He led the party in the 1925 election and the party lost three seats.
+He led the party in the 1925 election; the party lost three seats in this election.
 The ARP continued in government with Jan Donner as minister of Justice.
-In the 1929 election the ARP lost another seat.
+In the 1929 election, the ARP lost another seat.
 The confessional parties continued to govern.

-In the 1930s with the growing international political threats and economic crisis, the ARP began to regain its popularity, under the leadership of Colijn.
+In the 1930s, with the growing international political threats and economic crisis, the ARP began to regain its popularity, under the leadership of Colijn.
 In 1933, the ARP gained two seats and Colijn formed a broad cabinet comprising the Roman Catholic State Party (RKSP), CHU, ARP, Liberal State Party (LSP) and Free-thinking Democratic League (VDB).
 Jan Schouten led the party's parliamentary party.
-Between 1933 and 1939 Colijn led several parliamentary and extra-parliamentary cabinets with changing composition, although the CHU, ARP, and RKSP continued to form the core of the cabinet.
+Between 1933 and 1939, Colijn led several parliamentary and extra-parliamentary cabinets with changing composition, although the CHU, ARP, and RKSP continued to form the core of the cabinet.
 Colijn refused to devalue the guilder but was unable to resolve the economic crisis.
 In 1937 the ARP gained three seats and reached a historic 17 seats.
 Colijn continued to govern.
-In 1939 his fifth cabinet fell and Colijn was succeeded by Dirk Jan de Geer.
+In 1939, his fifth cabinet fell and Colijn was succeeded by Dirk Jan de Geer.
 Pieter Gerbrandy joined the cabinet without support of his parliamentary party.

-During World War II members of the ARP played a role in both the governments-in-exile, of which many were led by Pieter Sjoerds Gerbrandy and the resistance movements.
+During World War II, members of the ARP played a role in both the governments-in-exile, of which many were led by Pieter Sjoerds Gerbrandy and the resistance movements.
 The resistance paper Trouw was founded by ARP members.
 Many future ARP MPs began their political career in the Dutch resistance.